ZA

 Real-world risks (common)

-- Preserve evidence: screenshots, statements, email confirmations, call logs.
+- Preserve evidence: screenshots, statements, email confirmations, and call logs.

-- For every submission: insist on acknowledgement (receipt, reference, email trail).
+- For every submission, insist on acknowledgement: receipt, reference, or email trail.

 Turn chaos into a trackable system

-- Appoint one family “coordinator” to speak to employer/banks/insurers/funds/agencies.
+- Appoint one family coordinator to speak to employer, banks, insurers, funds, and agencies.

-- Build one consistent Master File (PDF pack) plus a tracking log: date, channel, person spoken to, reference, missing items, next step, follow-up date.
+- Build one consistent Master File plus a tracking log: date, channel, person spoken to, reference, missing items, next step, follow-up date.

-- Important appointments: bring two people when possible (reduces mistakes).
+- Important appointments: bring two people when possible.

 For the full action checklist, use what to do after a death (South Africa).